NickSanft/DiscordBots/README.md

 # DiscordBots
-A place for developing Discord bots!
+A place for developing Discord bots using the [discord.py library](https://github.com/Rapptz/discord.py).

 ## Contributing
 We make the rules up as we go.
 Don't let not knowing anything about python stop you from writing an app in it.
 We sure didn't.